gameranonymous/frontend/index.md

 ## The Plan

-We want to provide a community 'clan' type environment including Forums, IRC chatrooms, TeamSpeak servers, Casting, e-sports tournaments and more.
+We want to provide a community environment including Forums, IRC chatrooms, TeamSpeak servers, Casting, e-sports tournaments and more.

 We want to enable more people from under represented or diverse groups to enjoy activities in gaming: